top of page

 Section 6: Removal from Office

 A member of the Executive Committee can be removed by a majority vote of the membership of the Executive Committee, followed by a two-thirds vote of the membership of the Board of Directors, in which vote members of the Executive Committee shall not vote or count for quorum.
 A member of the Board of Directors, who is not a member of the Executive Committee, may be removed by a two-thirds vote of the membership of the Board of Directors.
 No vote on removal shall be taken sooner than 21 days after it was introduced.
-A member may be removed under this section for:
+A member may be removed under this section for any of the following:

-Violation of this Charter,
+1. Violation of this Charter,

-Failure to attend three meetings without an excused absence—an excused absence is one that
+4. Failure to attend three meetings without an excused absence—an excused absence is one that is conveyed to the President or Secretary prior to the meeting,

-Nonfeasance of prescribed duties, or
+5. Nonfeasance of prescribed duties,

-Any other behavior or action unbecoming of an officer of YDMA.
+6. Or any other behavior or action unbecoming of an officer of YDMA.

 Section 7: Appointed Officers